 The abbreviated term "SO" comes from online chat rooms during the early 1990s.
 People had to shorten long words when typing messages to reduce their time online.
 At the time, most internet connections were made via landline, and the time spent and the amount of information shared was limited and/or paid for by the amount of data.

 In many social or business situations, the term "significant other" refers to someone that offers support to another person as a friend, family member, partner, or spouse.
 SO does not refer to gender or specifically romantic entanglements, and does not specify the nature of the relationship.
 For instance, many hospitals now use "significant other" in their paperwork to refer to a person who can offer support during testing, treatment, or illness.
 Many companies will use the term on their invitations or announcements to share that the people attending the event can bring a plus one.

-Synonyms for significant other include: better half, civil union, boyfriend, girlfriend, domestic partner, lover, mate, partner, spouse, and spouse equivalent.
+Synonyms for significant other include better half, civil union, boyfriend, girlfriend, domestic partner, lover, mate, partner, and spouse.